lensapp/lens/docs/extensions/get-started/anatomy.md

 What is exported is the whole of the packages as a `*` import (within typescript).

-For example, if you want to use `mobx` in your main half an extension you would add the following to your webpack configuration file:
+For example, if you want to use `mobx` in your extension's main half (vs renderer half) you would add the following to your webpack configuration file:

 ```
   "externals": [